SC law: 3-member panel comprising CJP and 2 senior most judges to constitute benches

 Chief Justice of Pakistan Qazi Faez Isa on Monday ruled that a three-member committee, including himself and the two most senior judges, will decide bench formations as the apex court began hearing a set of petitions challenging the Supreme Court (Practice and Procedure) Act 2023.

 The Act requires the formation of benches on constitutional matters of public importance by a committee of three senior judges of the court.
-In a pre-emptive move, the Supreme Court in April had barred the government from implementing the bill seeking to curtail the chief justice of Pakistan’s powers once it became a law.
+In a pre-emptive move, the Supreme Court — then led by former CJP Umar Ata Bandial — in April had barred the government from implementing the bill seeking to curtail the chief justice of Pakistan’s powers once it became a law.

 In a first, the hearing today was broadcast live on television with all 15 judges of the top court presiding over the case.